New Year’s Resolutions to Kick-Off the Year

 5. Share your experience with others: If you have a life example of how God has blessed you and how you have given back to Him, share your story.
 Tell your small group, your friends, and your family about how you’ve been blessed and how you’ve been able to bless others.

-6. Accelerate your life: In 2019, as Idlewild accelerates its debt payment and kingdom investments, join Pastor Ken in that goal.
+6. Accelerate your life: In 2020 as Idlewild continues to accelerate its debt payments and kingdom investments, join Pastor Ken in that goal.
 Be a part of Accelerate!
 Give over and above the tithe to accelerate payment of the last of the debt and allow Idlewild to enter a new phase of even more service to the kingdom.

 Here’s another idea!
-Why not spend some time reviewing your spending for 2018?
+Why not spend some time reviewing your spending for 2019?
 By looking at your bank and charge card statements you’ll get a pretty good picture of where your money was spent and what your priorities have been.
 Did you find ways to glorify God through any of your spending?
-Did your spending in 2018 give more glory to yourself than to God?
+Did your spending in 2019 give more glory to yourself than to God?
 Could you do better?
+Give God the credit He is due.
+He made your income and your abilities possible.

 18 But remember the Lord your God, for it is he who gives you the ability to produce wealth …